Official websites use .mil

 Personal Financial Management services include classes and one-on-one assistance to analyze financial situations, seek solutions to financial problems, develop budgets, and provide financial information on various topics from home ownership to investment strategies.
 Our goal is to assist members and their families in successful management of their personal finances.
-Workshops are offered monthly on various topics to include budgeting, savings, TSP, PCS’ing, basic investing, credit/debt management, and other topics of interest.
-A variety of special classes and briefing such as Home Buying, Car buying and Goal Setting Workshops are presented through the year.
-Referrals to other on or off base agencies are provided as needed.
+Workshops are offered monthly on various topics to include budgeting, savings, TSP, PCSing, basic investing, credit/debt management, and other topics of interest.
+A variety of classes and briefing such as home buying, car buying and goal setting workshops are presented through the year.
+Referrals to on or off base agencies are provided as needed.

 Learn to budget, save and reduce debt.
 Check out these links to help your family get on top through education and planning.

-A national campaign to persuade, motivate, and encourage military families to save money every month, and to convince leaders and organizations to be aggressive in promoting automatic savings.
+MilitarySaves - A national campaign to persuade, motivate, and encourage military families to save money every month and convince leaders and organizations to be aggressive in promoting automatic savings.

-The Air Force aid Society provides interest free loans and other assistance with emergency needs for items such as basic living expenses, medical care, funeral expenses, and other personal emergencies.
-They also fund many special programs offered through the Airman and Family Readiness Center (A&FRC) and other base agencies.
-Please note member has to be on Title 10 orders to qualify for application submission.
-Many Reserve A&FR offices will redirect AFAS questions to the Active Duty A&FRC.
+The Air Force Aid Society provides interest free loans and other assistance for things such as basic living expenses, medical care, funeral expenses, and other personal emergencies.
+They also fund special programs offered through the Military and Family Readiness Center and other base agencies.
+Member must be on Title 10 orders to qualify for application submission.
+Reserve M&FR offices may redirect AFAS questions to the Active Duty M&FRC.

-The A&FR provides a variety of services and activities for individuals and families affected by deployment.
-Pamphlets, books and videos discuss how to prepare for a deployment, cope with separation and come back together as a family.
+The M&FRC provides a variety of services and activities for individuals and families affected by deployment.
+They have pamphlets, books and videos that discuss how to prepare for a deployment, cope with separation and come back together as a family.
 Other materials help single people, who have different issues, prepare for deployment.
-A&FR Staff works through units and with individuals to provide advice and help.
+M&FRC staff work with units and individuals to provide advice and help.
 Monthly events bring deployed families together for fun.